“I will sing of your love and justice; to you, O Lord, I will sing praise.” -Ps. 101:1

 During most 10 a.m. services throughout the program year, the Adult Choir can be heard singing several anthems as well as leading the congregation in the singing of hymns and service music.
 Highlights of the program year include Choral Evensong, Lessons and Carols, the Christmas Eve Choral Prelude, and Good Friday Tenebrae.
 The choir’s repertoire spans several hundred years of sacred music and includes a variety of languages as well as genres.The craft of the Adult Choir is the expressive and emotional communication of scripture and prayer.
-Blest by God with talent, the choir strives to serve God and the community with music.
-Singers of all ages are welcome.
-A good tonal memory and the ability to read music are strong assets.
+Blessed by God with talent, the choir strives to serve God and the community with music.
 The Adult Choir sings and rehearses from September to May.
 Rehearsals are held on Thursday evenings from 7:15 to 9:15 in the choir room.
 The Adult Choir warms up about 45 minutes before services.

 St. Peter’s Folk Group began in 2002 and is comprised of a small group of singers and instrumentalists who enjoy making “joyful sounds” together.
 The group often provides music for services that focus on families and children.
 We offer music that both relates to the theme of the service and encourages congregational participation.

 We are always looking for people who enjoy making music with others and are committed to regular attendance at rehearsals and folk Sunday services.
 Being able to read music is helpful but not necessary.
 The folk group plays six services throughout the year had has two evening and one Saturday morning rehearsal before each folk group Sunday.

 The Organ at St. Peter’s Episcopal Church